Similar to The Bechdel Test

 - Ghostwriter had a predominately black, Salvadoran, Puerto Rican, and Asian cast throughout its run, with Lenni and Rob being the only major white members of the team.

-- Community passes easily: of its nine main characters, only four are white (and at least two of them are members of non-racial minority groups).
+- Community passes easily: of its nine main characters, only five are white (and at least two of them are members of non-racial minority groups).
+The remaining four consist of one Asian character (Chang), one middle-eastern character (Abed), and two black characters (Troy and Shirley).
+Even as the cast shuffles around in season 5, losing Troy, it still passes as it still has three.

 - Generation 1 of Skins passes, with Anwar and Jal in the main cast.